iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 ---

 I hate lawns.

-Ok, that's not exactly true.
+Okay, that's not entirely true.
 Turfgrass excels at a few things and I do appreciate its utility in situations where it is called for.
 A significant section of our yard remains turf and we plan to leave it that way.
-However, we've killed a lot of grass since moving in and I think most people should kill most of their grass too.
+However, we've killed *a lot* of grass since moving in and I think most people should kill most of their grass too.

 What's wrong with lawns?
 If you have 30 minutes, I refer you to [this excellent and comprehensive piece](https://longreads.com/2019/07/18/american-green/) for the answer.